ogawa/mt-plugin-Update_n_Ping/README.txt

 * INSTALLATION

-The following files are provided with this distribution:

-    plugins/update-n-ping/plugin.pl
-    plugins/update-n-ping/config.cgi
-    plugins/update-n-ping/tmpl/update-n-ping.tmpl

-To install this plugin, upload or copy these files into your Movable Type directory and set the permission of the "config.cgi" script to 0755 (be executable).
+To install this plugin, upload or copy "update-n-ping.pl" into your "plugins" directory of Movable Type.

 After proper installation, you will see a new "Update-n-Ping" plugin listed on the Main Menu of your Movable Type.